 What precautions should I take as a woman traveler in Tunisia?

 As a woman traveler in Tunisia, it’s essential to take specific precautions to ensure your safety and comfort.
 This includes dressing conservatively, avoiding traveling alone at night, and staying in touch with your hotel or tour operator.
 It’s also a good idea to research local customs and traditions and to be respectful of them.
-(See Also: Is it Safe to Visit Santa Cruz?
+(See Also: Is Azad Kashmir Safe to Visit?
 A Traveler’s Guide)

 Can I use credit cards and ATMs in Tunisia?